-Symptoms: These infections are often characterised by chlorotic and necrotic lesions, indicating destruction of chlorophyll and rotting of tissue.
+These infections are often characterised by chlorotic and necrotic lesions, indicating the destruction of chlorophyll and rotting of tissue.
 There may be a characteristic appearance of streaks and rings on leaves.
-The virus attacks all parts of the plant.
+The virus attacks all parts of the plant – stem, leaves, flowers.

 Treatment: Viral infections are devoid of any treatment methods due to the difficulty in diagnosis as well as their tendency to mutate.
 On seeing these symptoms, the best course of action would be to destroy it completely so that it does not spread any further.

 Prevention: Transmission of viral dieasases is inadvertently done when tools such as cutters come in contact with the sap.
 Therefore sterilization by rubbing with isopropyl alcohol and flaming it properly for 15-20 seconds is an absolutely necessity to protect your other plants.

 As a general rule, introduce best practices in the care routine of your plants to prevent the spread of diseases to your entire collection.